Armenians in the Baltic states

-Armenians in the Baltic states of Estonia, Latvia, and Lithuania settled there mostly during the Soviet occupation of the Baltic States.
+Armenians in the Baltic states of Estonia, Latvia, and Lithuania settled there mostly during the Soviet occupation of the Baltic States, although some of the first settlers arrived during the Russian Empire's rule in the Baltics.

 Estonia

 According to the year 2000 census, there were 1,444 Armenians living in Estonia.
 According to the 2011 census, the number of Armenians had decreased slightly to 1,042.
 In 1989 (according to Soviet 1989 census) the number was 1,669.
 The majority of Armenians live in Tallinn: 58% in the year 2000.

 With the affirmation of Estonia's independence from the Soviet Union in 1991, Soviet-era immigrants and their Estonian-born children were not granted citizenship automatically.

 A football club based in Tallinn, FC Ararat Tallinn, is named after the mountain Ararat and has a partnership with the Armenian club FC Ararat Yerevan.

 Latvia

-Armenians in Latvia number around 5,000 according to armeniandiaspora.com and 2,742 according to Latvian yearly statistics of 2008.
+Armenians in Latvia number around 5,000 according to armeniandiaspora.com and from 2,014 to 2,549 per official government sources (a decrease from 2,742 reported in 2008).

-The Armenians live mainly in Riga.
+The Armenian Latvian population mainly lives in Riga.

-In 1887 had established Latvian Armenian Society.
+In 1887 a Latvian Armenian Society was established.
 One Armenian was reported in the Jäger Report as murdered by Einsatzgruppe A in Daugavpils in 1941.
-In 1990, in the center of Riga had been set a khachkar.
-In 1991, the first issue of the newspaper "Ararat".
-In 2001, Armenian community of Riga had established.
-In 2002, the publishing of the newspaper “Ararat” had resumed.
+In 1990, in the center of Riga a khachkar was set up in gratitude for assistance in the aftermath of the 1988 Armenian earthquake.
+In 1991, the first issue of the Armenian newspaper "Ararat" was published, with a second revival in 2002.
+In 2001, the Armenian Community of Riga was officially re-established after being dissolved after the Soviet occupation of Latvia in 1940.